deprimus/CodeForEurope/README.md

 - Scale and reuse the platform for other audiences

 ➡️ Our goal is to support **repeatable, adaptable educational experiences** accessible to all ages.

 ---

+## 📖 Code & Tooling Documentation

+We provide detailed documentation for our codebase and Unity tools in the [`Scripts/README.md`](./Assets/Scripts/README.md) file.
+Every feature and system described above—including the NPC Creator, NPC Interaction Creator, Law Manager, and supporting managers—are explained in detail there.
+If you want to understand or extend the game's core functionalities, please refer to that documentation.

+---